dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 Notice that there are three HTTP requests declared as constants in the `getNouns$()` function: one each for retrieving a person, place, and thing.
 Each `GET` request expects a `responseType: 'text'`.
 Each [text request](https://angular.io/guide/http#requesting-non-json-data) is then `map`ped with our `_stringSuccessHandler` and has a `catch` method with our `_errorHandler` in case something went wrong.
 Recall that our app expects an _array_ of nouns that includes _one person_, _two places_, and _two things_.
 Now that we have `nounPerson$`, `nounPlace$`, and `nounThing$` observables set up, we can use the [RxJS combination operator `forkJoin`](https://www.learnrxjs.io/operators/combination/forkjoin.html) to execute all observables at the same time and then emit the last value from each one once they are all complete.

 We'll `return Observable.forkJoin()`, passing in the array of observables we'd like to use in the expected order.
-If all requests are successful, subscribing to this observable will return an array of:
+If all requests are successful, subscribing to this observable will produce an array that looks like this:

 ```js
 [person, place, place, thing, thing]